 Many of us have home improvement projects.
 A little pre-project planning using readily available tools can often avoid mistakes.

 The drawing application I used was OmniGraffle Pro, but any drawing program which allows you to define ruler and grid scales will work.
-I selected OmniGraffle because of it’s simple user interface and my own experience with it.
-For others wanting an application with this capability, InkScape is a free drawing/design program that provides these same features and is available for Mac OS X, Linux and Windows.
+I selected OmniGraffle because of its simple user interface and my own experience with it.
+For others wanting an application with this capability, InkScape is a free drawing/design program that provides these same features and is available for Mac OS X, Linux, and Windows.

 Below are the steps I used to create my tiling plan.
 Your steps may differ according to your own project requirements.